ryanozx/tp/docs/UserGuide.md

 ### Importing/Exporting leave records
-The import and export feature extends to importing and exporting leaves.
+The import and export feature extends to importing and exporting leaves, with [`import-leave`](#importing-leave-records-import-leave) and [`export-leave`](#exporting-leave-records-export-leave).
 This allows you to generate lists of leave applications that can be opened in other major spreadsheet applications such as Microsoft Excel.

 #### Importing leave records : `import-leave`

+Use the `import-leave` command to import leave records from a CSV file.
+This command will import the leave records from the specified CSV file into HRMate.

 <box type="warning" seamless>
 Imported leave records will overwrite existing leave records in HRMate.
 Remember to make a copy of your existing